Jean-Francois-C/Windows-Penetration-Testing/Defense evasion (examples)/Invoke-Python-ShellCodeLoader/README.md

 #### FEATURES
   - Shellcode injection into the memory of the current process (Python)
   - Shellcode encryption (XOR) and compression (Zlib)
+  - ETW bypass in user-mode (patching 'NtTraceEvent')
-  - Dynamic API resolution (via GetProcAddress and LoadLibraryA)
+  - Dynamic API resolution for the shellcode injection (via GetProcAddress and LoadLibraryA)
   - Memory protection change after copy (PAGE_READWRITE changed to PAGE_EXECUTE_READ)
   - Basic sandbox detection and evasion (Delayed execution + Terminates execution if a debugger is detected)
   - Script obfuscation + Reflective code loading